A new managing partner poses a challenging question to his leadership team – What needs to change?

 purpose-led pays off...

-Working on the clarity, and building commitment to, a core purpose with real meaning to everyone in the firm was critical.
+Working on the clarity of, and building commitment to, a core purpose with real meaning for everyone in the firm was critical.

 Solve the underlying problems...

-The firm had been job obsessed.
-In many ways the firm’s leadership were doing the right things to get jobs complete to their serve clients, but without sufficient focus on their people.
+The firm had been job-obsessed.
+In many ways, the firm’s leadership were doing the right things to complete jobs to serve their clients, but this was done without sufficient focus on their people.

 A KEY CHALLENGE...